What you and your clients need to know about the Paycheck Protection Program loan

 Terms of the loan and forgiveness

-Your client doesn’t have to use all of the loan proceeds in the first 8 weeks.
-However, amounts spent after this 8-week period won’t be forgivable.
-At the end of the 8 weeks following disbursement, your client can apply for PPP loan forgiveness with his or her lender.
-If your client doesn’t use all of the PPP loan funds for costs and expenses that meet the SBA or Treasury criteria for loan forgiveness, or doesn’t use all of the funds as intended, your client may still be eligible for partial loan forgiveness, as determined by his or her lender.
+Your client doesn’t have to use all of the loan proceeds during the loan forgiveness covered period in the first 8-weeks.
+However, amounts spent after their covered period won’t be forgivable.
+At the end of the covered period, your client can apply for PPP loan forgiveness with his or her lender.
+If your client doesn’t use all of the PPP loan funds for costs and expenses that meet the SBA or Treasury criteria for loan forgiveness, or doesn’t use all of the funds as intended, your client may still be eligible for partial loan forgiveness as determined by his or her lender.

-Any loan balance that is not forgiven will need to be repaid, according to the terms of the PPP loan, which has a 2-year term and an interest rate of 1%.
+Any loan balance that is not forgiven will need to be repaid, according to the terms of the PPP loan, which has a 2- or 5-year term depending on the date of their loan disbursement, and an interest rate of 1%.
 Your client’s PPP loan has no fees, no prepayment penalties, and neither principal nor interest payments are required for the first 6 months.
 However, interest will accrue during the 6-month deferral period.

 Payroll costs that may be eligible for forgiveness include: